 Ask someone you trust and who knows you well if your project.
 Explain to them that you are trying to understand how you may be jeopardizing your relationships with defense mechanisms.
 Even though what follows may be hard to hear, this information can help you prevent or reduce occurrences of it happening again-and that is invaluable.

 Examine the relationships in your life where there is a significant amount of resentment or negativity.
 Have you projected your unwanted emotions onto that person?
 You may find that speaking with a licensed therapist will help you explore those relationships and your inner landscape more authentically.
-Therapy is one of the best tools for overcoming projection as a psychologist can help you recognize patterns of projection and help you rebuild relationships that may have been damaged by it.
+Therapy is one of the best tools for overcoming projection.
+A psychologist can help you recognize projection patterns and help you rebuild relationships that they may have damaged.

 Lastly, remember that having a range of emotions is a sign of a healthy mind.
 Feelings always serve a purpose, even if they are uncomfortable to experience, and can lead to greater self-awareness and positive change.
 For example, anger can help you set boundaries, and sadness can reveal what is important to you in life.